shhyou/bain-cs111-web-fork/pages/syllabus.md

 * **One introductory module** which covers the ethics of social media and introduces a framework for thinking about the impact of certain technologies.
 * **Attendance at one topic module** that students will select based on topic interest and availability.
 They will complete a short reading beforehand in order to be ready to discuss the topic and complete a short reflection after attending.
 * **One final reflection module** which asks students to reflect on their engagement with ethical issues and their relationship to technology by producing a short write-up comparing and contrasting the topics that students learned in topic modules.
-Can be completed individually or in small (2-4 people) groups.

 ### Quizzes